-Immersive holiday installation at Stanley Marketplace will span ‘pun trees’ to Blucifer
+Immersive holiday installation at Stanley Marketplace spans ‘pun trees’ to Blucifer

-With the opening of Camp Christmas less than a month away, acclaimed installation artist Lonnie Hanzon recently welcomed visitors into his Lakewood studios for a sneak peek into what is being called “the ultimate immersive Christmas experience.”
-Beginning November 21, Camp Christmas will take patrons on a journey through nine different eras of Christmas with extravagant installations filling the 10,000-square-foot hangar at Stanley Marketplace to its antlered brim.
+Off-Center, the DCPA’s most adventurous programming wing, has opened Camp Christmas in creative partnership with renowned installation artist Lonnie Hanzon, who describes it as “the ultimate immersive Christmas experience.”
+Through January 5, Camp Christmas is taking patrons on a journey through nine different eras of Christmas with extravagant installations filling the 10,000-square-foot hangar at Stanley Marketplace to its antlered brim.

-Audiences will enter Camp Christmas in regular intervals from 10 a.m. through 8 or 10 p.m., depending on the day of the week.
+Audiences enter Camp Christmas in regular intervals from 10 a.m. through 8 or 10 p.m., depending on the day of the week.
 Off-Center Curator Charlie Miller promises a comfortable, self-guided journey for all ages, with seating in every area.
-It will be a multigenerational family activity for some, a romantic date night or an office party for others.
-It will be big, it will be weird, and it will be fun, he said.
+It is a multigenerational family activity for some, a romantic date night or an office party for others.
+It is big, it is weird, and it is fun, he said.

 While Christmas has been celebrated in various forms since the 4th century AD, its traditions can be traced to ancient Rome.
 Hanzon has created an experience that he says focuses on secular commonalities rather than theological ones.
 Like, for example, Santa Claus.